osohq/oso/docs/understand/auth-fundamentals.rst

   ``actor`` may perform ``action`` on ``resource``

-..
-REVIEW ME: The Polar VM is doing the matching here, so it is the thing that answers in this sentence.
-This sentence is describing unification, which is a behavior of Polar.
-Polar is probably the right term here.

 Polar answers an authorization query by matching the supplied ``actor``, ``action``, and ``resource`` arguments with the parameters of ``allow`` rules specified in the policy.

-..
-ALTERNATIVE PHRASING
-..
-The ``oso.allow()`` method in the oso library executes a Polar query for to
-.. perform authorization.
-Polar matches the supplied ``actor``, ``action``, and
-.. ``resource`` arguments with the parameters of ``allow`` rules specified in the
-.. policy.

 .. _airport: